-The Group's significant leverage and debt service obligations could materially adversely affect its business and prevent it from fulfilling its obligations with respect to the Existing Notes and the guarantees thereof.
+The Group's significant leverage and debt service obligations could materially adversely affect its business.

 The Group currently has a significant amount of outstanding debt and debt service requirements.
-As of December 31, 2018 the Group's total debt was €1,643.1 million, which reflects the Existing Notes and other borrowings.
+As of December 31, 2018 the Group's total debt was €2,372.3 million, which reflects the Notes and other borrowings.

-The Group's significant leverage could have important consequences for its business and for holders of the Existing Notes, including, but not limited to:
+The Group's significant leverage could have important consequences for its business and for holders of the Notes, including, but not limited to:

-- making it difficult to satisfy its obligations with respect to the Existing Notes and other debts and liabilities; - increasing vulnerability to, and reducing its flexibility to respond to, general adverse economic and industry conditions; - requiring the dedication of a substantial portion of its cash flow from operations to the payment of principal of, and interest on, indebtedness, thereby reducing the availability of such cash flow to fund working capital, capital expenditures (including the development of the Group's renewables businesses), acquisitions, joint ventures, product research and development or other general corporate purposes; - limiting its flexibility in planning for, or reacting to, changes in its business and the competitive environment and the industry in which the Group operates; - placing the Group at a disadvantage to its competitors, to the extent that they are not as highly leveraged; - restricting us from pursuing strategic acquisitions or exploiting certain business opportunities; and - limiting its ability to borrow additional funds and increasing the cost of any such borrowing.
+- making it difficult to satisfy its obligations with respect to its debts and liabilities; - increasing vulnerability to, and reducing its flexibility to respond to, general adverse economic and industry conditions; - requiring the dedication of a substantial portion of its cash flow from operations to the payment of principal of, and interest on, indebtedness, thereby reducing the availability of such cash flow to fund working capital, capital expenditures, acquisitions, joint ventures, product research and development or other general corporate purposes; - limiting its flexibility in planning for, or reacting to, changes in its business and the competitive environment and the industry in which the Group operates; - placing the Group at a disadvantage to its competitors, to the extent that they are not as highly leveraged; - restricting us from pursuing strategic acquisitions or exploiting certain business opportunities; and - limiting its ability to borrow additional funds and increasing the cost of any such borrowing.

-Any of the foregoing or other consequences or events could have a material adverse effect on the Group's ability to satisfy its debt obligations, including the Existing Notes.
+Any of the foregoing or other consequences or events could have a material adverse effect on the Group's ability to satisfy its debt obligations.
 The Group's ability to make payments on and refinance its debt and to fund acquisitions, working capital, capital expenditures and other expenses will depend on its future operating performance and ability to generate cash from operations.
 The Group's ability to generate cash from operations is subject, in large part, to general economic, competitive, legislative, regulatory factors and other factors that are beyond its control.
-Therefore, the

-Group may not be able to generate sufficient cash flow from operations or obtain enough capital to service its debt, or to fund its working capital needs, or capital expenditure.
-For a discussion of our cash flows and liquidity, see "Operating and Financial Review and Prospects- Liquidity and Capital Resources Historical Cash Flows."
+Therefore, the Group may not be able to generate sufficient cash flow from operations or obtain enough capital to service its debt, or to fund its working capital needs, or capital expenditure.
+For a discussion of our cash flows and liquidity, see "Operating and Financial Review and Prospects-Liquidity and Capital Resources."

-We are subject to restrictive covenants under our Revolving Credit Facility Agreement and the Existing Indenture, which could impair our ability to run our business.
+We are subject to restrictive covenants under our Revolving Credit Facility Agreement and Indentures, which may limit our ability to operate our business, finance our future operations and capital needs and to pursue business opportunities and activities.

-Restrictive covenants under the Revolving Credit Facility Agreement and the Existing Indenture may restrict our ability to operate our business.
+Restrictive covenants under the Revolving Credit Facility Agreement and the Indentures may restrict our ability to operate our business.
 Our failure to comply with these covenants, including as a result of events beyond our control, could result in an event of default that could materially adversely affect our financial condition and results of operations.

-The Revolving Credit Facility Agreement and the Existing Indenture contain negative covenants restricting, among other things, our ability to:
+The Revolving Credit Facility Agreement and the Indentures contain negative covenants restricting, among other things, our ability to:

-- make certain loans or investments;

-- incur indebtedness or issue guarantees;

-- sell, lease, transfer or dispose of assets and subsidiary stock;

-- merge or consolidate with other companies;

-- transfer all or substantially all of our assets;

-- pay dividends and make other restricted payments;

-- create or incur liens;

-- agree to limitations on the ability of our subsidiaries to pay dividends or make other distributions; and
+- make certain loans or investments; - incur indebtedness or issue guarantees; - sell, lease, transfer or dispose of assets and subsidiary stock; - merge or consolidate with other companies; - transfer all or substantially all of our assets; - pay dividends and make other restricted payments; - create or incur liens; - agree to limitations on the ability of our subsidiaries to pay dividends or make other distributions; and

-- enter into transactions with affiliates.
+• enter into transactions with affiliates.